giovannipizzi/SchrPoisson-2DMaterials/README.rst

 input files, the first for the materials properties of the system, and the second with the code input flags.

+You will find some example input files in the ``input_examples`` subfolder.

 ==============================
 Description of the input files
 ==============================
-The two input files must be in JSON format and contain all the input needed to specify the system and ask what to compute.
+The two input files must be in JSON format and contain all the input needed to specify the system properties and the input flags.

-A detailed description can be found in the `PDF documentation`_ in the ``docs/compiled_docs subfolder``.
+A detailed description of the input flags can be found in the `PDF documentation`_ in the ``docs/compiled_output`` subfolder, as well as a longer documentation and the description of the output files produced by the code.

 .. _PDF documentation: https://github.com/giovannipizzi/schrpoisson_2dmaterials/raw/master/docs/compiled_output/schrpoisson_2dmaterials_docs.pdf